SEAPLANE TRAINING COURSES

 Get independent, (& accurate!)

-advice on obtaining the UK or JAR/EASA Seaplane Rating, and in using and
+advice on obtaining the UK/EASA Seaplane Rating, and in using and

 keeping your rating current.
 Flight training in the UK is only